 Recovering From A Drug Or Alcohol Relapse

-If you have become addicted, you have probably burned a few bridges along the way.
-Drifting apart from your friends, being disowned by your family, and pushing away anyone else who wanted to help you.
-To have a good recovery, you need the help of people who support you, and a part of that is to repair the relationships that went sour.
+If you became addicted, you have probably burned a few bridges along the way.
+You may have drifted apart from your friends, become estranged with your family, or pushed away people who wanted to help you.
+To have a good recovery, you need a strong support system, and so a part of recovery is repairing the relationships that went sour.

 Sometimes, this means that you have to reach out to your old friends and offer an olive branch.
-A counselor can help ease your way back into relationships and help you find the right words to prove you're better.
-If you can't repair your relationships, a therapist can teach you how to make peace with that and help find new relationships that will be supportive of your journey.
+A counselor can help ease your way back into relationships and help you find the right words to prove you're better and want to continue in that direction.
+If you can't repair your relationships, a therapist can teach you how to make peace with that and find new relationships that will be supportive of your journey.

 A Therapist Can Help Improve Thoughts And Behaviors

-One way you can recover your addiction is by changing how you think.
-Cognitive-behavioral therapy, for example, can make you eliminate any negative thoughts.
-If you keep thinking that you can't make a recovery, cognitive behavioral therapy can make you realize that you can make it, and you got this.
+One way you can recover from your addiction is by changing how you think.
+Cognitive behavioral therapy (CBT), for example, can make you eliminate negative thoughts.
+If you keep thinking that you can't make a recovery, CBT can help you turn negative thoughts into more positive ones—ones that will help you to continue improving.

 There are other forms of therapy as well that can make you change how you think.
-Some forms of behavior can make you associate the drug you're addicted to with something negative, such as the food you hate or a bad memory you've experienced.
+Aversion therapy, for example, can make you associate the substance you're addicted to with something negative, such as a food you hate or a bad memory you've experienced.

 Online Therapy Makes It Even Easier

-Whenever you're struggling with addiction, you sometimes need therapy right now.
-Thoughts of relapsing, stress, your current life situation…if you don't have someone to talk to, you may fail.
+Whenever you're struggling with addiction, you sometimes need to speak to someone immediately.
+Thoughts of relapsing, stress, your current life situation may be plaguing you…if you don't have someone to talk to, you may fall off the wagon.
 That's where online therapy comes in.
 Online therapy allows you to talk to a therapist when you need it, and it's great for the awkward hours of the night.
 For example, if you're struggling at midnight, you can have a chat with a therapist and feel better.
 If you're in a place where you can't speak, you can always chat with them through text.

 The point is that online therapy is there for you no matter when you need it, making it great for addiction counseling.
 Some situations need immediate help, especially if the risk of relapse is high.
 A therapist can de-escalate the situation and keep you happy and healthy.